 \subsection{Proof of \Cref{level criterion 12}}

-To conclude the proof of \Cref{level criterion 12}, and therefore of \Cref{level22}, it is enough to prove the following: \begin{prop} Suppose $\fg$ is a simple $\QQ$-Hodge-Lie algebra generated in level $1$, and of level $2$.
+To prove \Cref{level criterion 12}, and therefore \Cref{level22}, it is enough to prove the following: \begin{prop} Suppose $\fg$ is a simple $\QQ$-Hodge-Lie algebra generated in level $1$, and of level $2$.
 If $\fg' \subset \fg$ is a $\QQ$-Hodge-Lie subalgebra satisfying ${\fg'}^{-2} = \fg^{-2}$, then $ \fg'$ is simple. \end{prop}

 \begin{proof} Arguing as in the previous section, we can suppose that $\G$ is $\R$-simple.
 This implies that $\fg^{-2}$ is a simple (non-zero) $\fg^0$-module.
 Notice also that $\fg^0$ is a product $[\fg^{-2}, \fg^2] \times \fu$ (where $\fu$ is possibly trivial).
 This implies that $\fg^{-2}$ is of the form $R \otimes S$, in the case where $\fu$ is non trivial, or simply $R$ if $\fu$ is trivial, where $R$ is a simple $[\fg^{-2}, \fg^2]$-module and $S$ a simple $\fu$-module.